rpranshu/Autopwn/README.md

 - More exploits to be added
 - Windows host support to be added soon

 **P.S.
-THIS TOOL IS STRICTLY FOR EDUCATIONAL USE !, If you end up getting caught up in any leagal trouble and come complaining to me, I'll just laugh at you :)**
+THIS TOOL IS STRICTLY FOR EDUCATIONAL USE !, If you end up in any leagal trouble and point a finger at me, I'll just laugh at you :)**